tanayk2610/AutoBot/Docs/Deployment.md

  Running above ansible scripts, will run the bot in the cloud, and you are ready to use the autoBot for creating virtual machines for you.
+ ## Acceptance Test

+ The acceptance test instruction for TAs is accessible in [Acceptance_test.md](https://github.ncsu.edu/bbansal/AutoBots/blob/master/Docs/Acceptance_Test.md)

+ ## Task Tracking

+ You can see our task tracking for week 7 and week 8 in [WORKSHEET.md](https://github.ncsu.edu/bbansal/AutoBots/blob/master/Docs/WORKSHEET.md).

  ## Contributions